Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Personal injury accidents sometimes involve severe head and spine injuries.
 When this happens, a neurosurgeon is called into the case to evaluate and, if necessary, perform emergency surgery on the patient.

-Neurosurgeons, like Orthopedic surgeons, perform surgery on neck and back injuries involving spinal cord injuries and herniated disks – which is common in cases involving high-speed auto accidents involving blunt trauma and resulting in a subdural brain hematoma which is bleeding and swelling of the brain.
+Neurosurgeons, like Orthopedic surgeons, perform surgery on neck and back injuries involving spinal cord injuries and herniated discs – which is common in cases involving high-speed auto accidents involving blunt trauma and resulting in a subdural brain hematoma, which is the bleeding and swelling of the brain.

 Neurosurgery has one of the most extended training periods of any medical specialty.
 Typically, after four years of university, the neurosurgeon will attend years of medical school and then five to seven years of residency training.

-The surgeon will seek to be board-certified in their specialty after residency.
+After residency, neurosurgeons seek to be board-certified in their specialty.
 Board certification demonstrates the highest level of training within their respective specialty.

 Diagnostic Imaging Tools

-Different types of doctors require different kinds of diagnostic tools depending on the severity of the personal injury sustained by the patient.
+Different doctors require different kinds of diagnostic tools depending on the type and severity of the patient’s personal injury.

 Types of Diagnostic Tools